aylei/aliyun-exporter/README.md

 ## Contribute

 Feel free to open issues and pull requests.
 Besides, I am a golang and java programmer, this project is a practice for python.
-Let know if you have any advice for my code style or logic.
+Let me know if you have any advice for my code style or logic.
 Any feedback will be highly appreciated!

 # 中文